 Challenges in translation – Arabic to English and other languages – Part one

-Arabic is one of the most commonly spoken languages in the world, with more than 300 million native speakers across the globe.
-This makes the language the fifth most widely spoken in the world, putting it behind only the likes of English, French and Mandarin.
-As many as 22 nations across the Middle East and North Africa have Arabic as their primary language.
+Arabic is one of the most commonly spoken languages in the world, with more than 420 million native speakers across the globe.
+This makes the language the sixth most widely spoken in the world, putting it behind only the likes of English, French and Mandarin.
+As many as 26 nations across the Middle East and North Africa have Arabic as a recognised language language.

 However, while Arabic is a fairly common language on a global scale, it also comes with a set of challenges that make it one of the most difficult to translate into other languages.
 As a Semitic language, it has huge differences to the languages spoken in the western world, which means that it takes a highly skilled translator to effectively translate between these and Arabic.